 Check spelling of Caption field as you type: Checks spelling of the Caption field using the system dictionary.
 In Windows, you can specify which system dictionary.

-Always use today's date in Metadata (IPTC) Template:
+Always use today's date in Metadata (IPTC) Template: Presets the Date field in the Metadata (IPTC) Template to the current system date

 Metadata (IPTC) Info date and time uses: Specifies which date and time you would like to use here.